MZober1993/dijkstras/README.md

 ## Try it!

-If you want you can use the Main to try all algorithms.
+If you want you can use the Main to try all algorithms (use -h to show the help - and all options).
 Furthermore you can generate graph files and measure some interesting numbers like runtime... .